Gaming for charity: Game-a-thon

 Stream for 7 hours for the 7 young people like me who are diagnosed with cancer every day.

-Split 28 hours as a stream team for the 28 hospital units that have been designed to feel like home for young people, which made a big difference to me!
+Take on a 28 hour stream for the 28 hospital units that have been designed to feel like home for young people, which made a big difference to me.
+Why not even split 28 hours as a stream team!

-Teenage Cancer Trust funds specialist nurses and youth workers who are trained to support young people like me, not just with the physical side of cancer, but with the emotional impact too.
+Teenage Cancer Trust funds nurses and youth workers who are trained to support young people like me, not just with the physical side of cancer, but withwith the emotional side of things too.

 It was nice to have that sense of normality rather than everything being about cancer treatment